Concerto for Percussion Quartet

 This jazz influenced duet experiments with chord extensions and textures in the upper and lower range of the tenor saxophone.
 The simple melody produces memorable lines providing a platform for various chordal colors and intriguing voicing between the two instruments.

-Nocturne has been recorded by Pavel Zlámal (saxophone) and Lucie Kaucká (piano) for a Parma Recordings 2020 release of solo and chamber works by various composers.
+Nocturne has been recorded by Pavel Zlámal (saxophone) and Lucie Kaucká (piano) for the album SUSTAIN VOL.2 on Navona Records .
 It was performed for a live broadcast by members of the Moravian Philharmonic Orchestra in Olomouc, Czech Republic.
 Featured as part of Chicago’s Access Contemporary Music Weekly Reading Season 8, and named "Finalist of the International Music Prize for Excellence in Composition 2010" by the National Academy of Music.
 Also selected for performance at 2010 Society of Composers, Inc. National Conference, New Music Festival IX (Univ of Nebraska, Kearney), the 2010 Southeastern Composers' League Conference, and 2010 Society of Composers, Inc. Region VI Conference.

 INSTRUMENTATION: Tenor Saxophone, Piano